trofi/trofi.github.io.gen/posts/317-gcc-simd-intrinsics-bug.md

 Here `_mm_and_si128()` and `_mm_andnot_si128()` are used to mask away converted values larger than `2147483648.0f`.

-If we look at the diagram it looks this way (I collapsed vector values into `... x4` form as all of the values should be identical):
+If we look at the diagram it looks this way (I collapsed vector values into `... x4` form as all the values should be identical):

 ```{render=dot}
 digraph G {